webdev-dave/reddit-museum/README.md

 - add a share link button option
 - add a chromecast / cast to tv option
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
-- create touch/swipe effect for gallery on mobile
 - work on accessing sound in reddit videos
 - make videos stop playing automatically when user scrolls out of sight
 - create an array of search keywords out of every individual title word